pyscaffold/pyscaffold/docs/reasons.rst

     Well, go ahead and make PyScaffold yours…
     We have developed a :ref:`powerful extension system <extensions>` that allows users to make the most out of PyScaffold.
-In fact, PyScaffold's core is very minimal and lots of its options are implemented themselves as extensions and shipped by default.
+In fact, PyScaffold's core is very minimal and severval of the options are implemented themselves as extensions and shipped by default.

 Easy and yet powerful